easydev991/Days/README.md

 - The app supports both English and Russian languages
 - UI-elements have color options for both light and dark mode

+## Status
+The repo is archived because I am busy with other apps and new technologies

 ## Project setup

 ### First steps